The train to Prague whirled us full tilt in the direction of the western edge of the Slavic world.

 I had been given a tip before we boarded the train at Berlin’s Hauptbanhof to sit on the left hand side.
 “You’ll thank me when you get to the Elba” the passing passenger, a stranger on the platform told me.

 On the train I had found us an empty compartment, felt pleased, closed the doors on the rest of the Czech Rail train.
 Loaded the luggage into the rack above us.
 Spread out.

 Then two young Chinese men entered.
 Told me with a steely but exquisitely polite manner that this was their carriage.
 They showed me their reservations.
 I scanned it frantically for a mistake.

 “But why does the carriage say it is free?
 There are no reservation notices on the seats…” I threw a desperate hand round at the empty grey-clothed chairs.

 “Perhaps this is only your problem?
 Perhaps, I’m thinking, it is not ours…” said one of the Chinese.
-And then smiled, cordially.
+Smiling cordially.

 “Yes, I think this is time you go now…” said the other Chinese, opening the sliding door, indicating the direction of rest of the train to us.
-“Many thanks to you” he said, closing his eyes and bowing his head.
+“Many thanks to you” he said, closing his eyes, a slight bow of the head.

 I bundled the bags out.
 Impotent rage gushing through my veins.

 Later, while the two Chinese took a trip to the buffet car I watched a large family of Venezuelans – fat mother, grandmother, grandfather, kids, endless bags and bundles – take up occupancy in the Chinese’s compartment.
 I cheered up.